Decomposition, Compression, and Synthesis (DCS)-based Video Coding: A Neural Exploration via Resolution-Adaptive Learning: Experimental Studies

-{The encoding time of our proposed method and the VVC anchor is depicted in Fig.~\ref{fig:enc_time} for Class A, B, and E in RA configuration.
-It shows that average 32.2\% encoding time reduction is obtained by our proposed method.
-This is mainly because all the inter frames in our method are encoded at a lower resolution.
-Note that the reduction percentage differs for various resolutions and QPs.
-For Class E sequences, due to their relatively stationary scenes, VVC encoding mode can be quickly determined by analysing block distance or motion intensity, thus reducing the encoding time.}

-Our proposed CRS and other SR methods are applied as the postprocessing module to VVC decoding.
-Thus, additional computational complexity is required.
-Model parameters and GPU running time (in seconds) {for class E} are shown in Table~\ref{complexity} in comparison to other SR methods.
-Our proposed algorithm requires much less parameters, but the running time is slightly more than EDVR due to non-local affinity computation in TCN.
-Currently, we enforce the exhaustive computation of affinity map by searching all patches, which is more or less like the full-frame motion search in video codec and hence increases the time cost.
+Taking the ``vidyo1'' with resolution of 720p as an example, it takes about 5514.17 seconds to encode 600 frames at QP 42 using HEVC reference model.
+On the contrary, the encoding time of our DCS at corresponding bit rate is about 1157.15 seconds, having almost 80\% encoding time reduction.
+It is mainly because most frames in DCS are encoded as TMFs at a lower resolution.
+At decoder side, proposed learnt resolution-adaptive synthesis increases the processing time in addition to the HEVC decoding.
+Model parameters (in MBytes) and GPU running time (in seconds) are shown in Table~\ref{fig:complexity} in comparison to other super-resolution methods.
+Our proposed algorithm requires much less parameters, but the running time is slightly more than EDVR due to non-local affinity computation in NL-TTN.
+One interesting topic for next step is making current DCS more computational efficiency.

-{We also report the end-to-end running time of encoder and decoder for our method compared with the VVC anchor.
-Taking class E coded at QP 32 as an example, since the frame decoding is extremely fast (e.g., milliseconds) and negligible, we use the encoding time as the total running time for VVC anchor.
-Since the decoder-side CRS takes extra time for reconstruction thus the total running time includes the time used for encoding HR intra and LR inter frames and the model inference time for final reconstruction.
-As a result, the total running time of VVC anchor is about 18,666 seconds while our method is 16,466 seconds.
-Clearly our method still has about 11.79\% reduction over VVC.}